elizangelaxavier/Microsoft-DP200/instructions/dp-200-04_instructions.md

 The Information Services department want to understand how the service can be setup and how data can be uploaded.
 The developers would like to see an example of an application that can be used to upload data to the Cosmos.
 Both would like to understand how the claim of planetary scale can be met.

-At the end of this lad, you will have:
+At the end of this lab, you will:

 1. Create an Azure Cosmos DB database built to scale
 1. Insert and query data in your Azure Cosmos DB database